JoshBarrette/hitsounds/README.md

 Note: start counting the nth file from 0 when submitting files to upload.

-## tRPC API

-All of the tRPC routers can be found in `/src/server/Routers/`.
-Their definitions are better documentation than I could ever write.

 ### TODO

--   The site looks way too bland, gotta clean it up.
--   Add filtering to MyUploads page.
+-   Add filtering to MyUploads page
--   Allow admins to delete sounds and ban users.
-Might just make a different site for this.
+-   Admin page
+-   Add history for recently played sounds